Learning how to make a killer stir-fry can enable you to massively improve your diet. No other cooking skill will carry you farther.

 - Maple syrup with ginger

-Make your sauce before you begin chopping vegetables, so it’ll be ready to go the moment your stir-fry is finished.
+Make your sauce before you begin chopping vegetables, so it’ll be ready to pour on the moment your stir-fry is finished.

 Cutting up Vegetables

-The point of stir-frying is to sear the vegetables with high heat.
+The point of stir-frying is to briefly sear the vegetables with high heat.
 If you chop the vegetables at the right size, they’ll be seared on the outside and tender on the inside.
 But chop the vegetables too coarsely—especially dense vegetables like potatoes—and they won’t get sufficiently cooked through.
-Chop them too finely and the insides will be mushy.
+Chop them too finely and the insides will get overcooked.

 You’ll want to chop substantially more vegetables, measured by volume, than you intend to serve, since your vegetables will shrink down at least 30 percent during cooking—and your greens will shrink down more than 80 percent.